-Genital warts treatments include topical medications, such as creams and ointments, and surgical procedures, including freezing, excision, and laser removal.
-There is no cure for human papillomavirus (HPV), which causes genital warts, so they may return after treatment.
+Genital warts treatments include topical medications, such as creams and ointments, and surgical procedures.

 Genital warts, also called condylomata acuminata, are warts that appear as small bumps on or near the genitals or anus.

 A person may contract HPV and develop genital warts from skin-to-skin contact during genital or anal sex.
-In rare cases, a person may develop warts from giving oral sex to or receiving it from a person with genital warts on their mouth or in their genital area.
+In rare cases, individuals may develop warts from giving or receiving oral sex with a partner with genital warts on their mouth or genital area.

 Sometimes, people can pass genital warts to a newborn during vaginal delivery.

 If a person has genital warts, they may notice the following:

 - flesh-colored warts that range in size from large to very small